-The following table provides information about whether a system restart is required when firmware is updated for a particular component:
+The following table provides information about whether a system restart is required when firmware is updated for a particular component in MX platform.

-- NOTE: When multiple firmware updates are applied through out-of-band methods, the updates are ordered in the most efficient possible manner to reduce unnecessary system restart. - i NOTE: For details of supported components for the MX platform, see Table 13.
+NOTE: When multiple firmware updates are applied through out-of-band methods, the updates are ordered in the most efficient possible manner to reduce unnecessary system restart.

 Table 13.
-Firmware update - supported components for MX platforms
+Firmware update-supported components for MX platforms

 Component Name Firmware Rollback Supported?
 (Yes or No) Out-of-band- System Restart Required?
 In-band-System Restart Required?
-Lifecycle Controller UI - Restart Required?
+Lifecycle Controller UI- Restart Required?

 Diagnostics No No No No

 Operating system Driver Pack No No No No

-iDRAC Yes No No Yes
+idrac Yes No No Yes

 BIOS Yes Yes Yes Yes

 RAID Controller Yes Yes Yes Yes

+BOSS Yes Yes Yes Yes

+NVDIMM No Yes Yes Yes

+Backplanes Yes Yes Yes Yes